 What is Lapidary?

 The origins of the word lapidary is believed to have come from the Latin word "lapis" meaning stone & "lapidarius" meaning stonecutter.
 Although modern lapidary has evolved with technology and machines are used for cutting and polishing of stone, the meaning of the word remains with its ancient origins.
-In simple terms lapidary is the art of cutting and polishing stone.

 Allied Crafts